-Fethiye is a port town located in the Gulf of Fethiye (Mediterranean Sea), southwestern Turkey.
-The port's naturally sheltered location makes it a popular stop for yachts.
-Fethiye Marina is located at the gulf's eastern side (in front of the town).
+Fethiye is an Eastern Mediterranean port town located in Gulf of Fethiye (Aegean Sea) in southwestern Turkey.
+Port's naturally sheltered harbour makes it a popular stop for yachts and smaller-sized cruise ships.
+Fethiye Marina is at gulf's eastern side (in front of the town).

 Severely damaged by earthquakes, Fethiye occupies the site of the ancient Lycian city Telmessos.
-Close to the quay there is sprawling Hellenistic theatre as well as a number of Lycian rock tombs that cover the hillside above the town's famous bazaar.
-A short walk takes tourists to the Amyntas Tomb featuring two Ionic columns.
-Behind the harbour, on the hillside, are the remains of the medieval fortress Knight's Castle.
+Close to the quay are the Hellenistic theater and Lycian rock tombs covering the hillside above downtown's bazaar.
+At short walking distance is the Amyntas Tomb with its two Ionic columns.
+Behind the harbor (on the hillside) are the ruins of Knight's Castle (medieval fortress).

-The deserted late-medieval city of Kaya Koyu lies southwest of Fethiye.
-It was abandoned in 1923 when 6000 inhabitants were relocated to Greece in a population exchange following 1919-1922 Greco-Turkish war.
-The exceptional Panayia Pyrgiotissa basilica, two other churches and a thousand ruined houses remain.
-Further to northeast is a ruined mountain top city named Kadyanda, which is 2500 years old and has a necropolis, agora, theatre, stadium and Roman baths.
+The deserted late-medieval city Kaya Koyu is southwest of Fethiye.
+It was abandoned in 1923 when around 6000 inhabitants were relocated to Greece in a population exchange - following the Greece-Turkey war (1919-1922).
+Panayia Pyrgiotissa basilica, two other churches and around 1000 ruined houses still remain.
+Further to northeast is the ruined mountain-top ancient city Kadyanda, which has a necropolis, agora (open space used for public assemblies and markets), theater, stadium, Roman baths.

 Fethiye cruise terminal

-Most cruise ships to Fethiye anchor in the bay, and their passengers are transported via the ship's tender boats.
-Smaller vessels and mega-yachts usually dock at the pier locatednear the town's center.
+Most cruise ships to Fethiye anchor in the bay and their passengers are transported via ship's tender boats.
+Smaller vessels and mega-yachts usually dock at the pier located near downtown's center.

 Fethiye tours, shore excursions, hotels